 After completing a SOC 2 Type I audit, though, iPost’s CEO, Cameron Kane, said, “The real value in the SOC 2 audit is that we’ve become a better company.
 The audit forced us to grow, and that’s not easy – but we did it.”

 So, how did iPost know that their SOC 2 audit was successful?
 How can you know that your SOC 2 audit was successful?
 We’ll give you four key ways.

 How Do You Prove Your SOC 2 Audit was Successful?

 1. C-Level Support

 iPost’s CEO supported and understood the SOC 2 audit and its purpose, and that made all the difference in making their SOC 2 audit successful.
 Kane and his team interacted with an Information Security Specialist and the President of KirkpatrickPrice, Joseph Kirkpatrick.
 When Kane met with Kirkpatrick, the tone for the SOC 2 audit was set: Kane knew that it would be a long process, but also understood that the auditor’s intention was not to find sensitive areas and pour salt in the wound.
 Instead, the auditor was there to help, point, and direct iPost into stronger security practices.
-Right away, iPost’s CEO knew that their SOC 2 engagement wasn’t going to be stereotypical audit and helped his team understand that there was no reason to be guarded.
+Right away, iPost’s CEO knew that their SOC 2 engagement wouldn’t be a stereotypical audit and helped his team understand that there was no reason to be guarded.
 Kane knew that the KirkpatrickPrice team and iPost team were all working towards the same goal: to make iPost the best organization it can be.
-With that C-level support from iPost, it made their SOC 2 audit much more successful.
+That C-level support from iPost made their SOC 2 audit much more successful.

 2. Seeing Real Change Within Your Company